wolfgangcstrack/coursework-kitten/README.md

 000100011111010 = 2298<br>

 #### Part 1
-Select the appropriate container to hold the patent xml date.
+Select the appropriate container to hold the patient xml date.
 Note that the patient data is not in exact xml.
 Each xml node is separated by an Encrypted Barcode.

 #### Part 2
 The barcode text is a list of Binary barcodes.
 Use the barcodes in this list to lookup the patient data in the container defined in part #1.
-The binary barcode requires conversion to decimal to do the lookup the patient data.
+The binary barcode requires conversion to decimal to do the lookup of the patient data.

 #### Part 3
 Put timer's in your solution.
 The best lookup time in the class will receive special recognition.